How to cast on at the end of a row

 In the knit-wise method, insert your needle straight into the stitch as if you were going to knit it.
 The tip of your needle should be closest to you when inserting it into the stitch.

-See also How to change a sink waste
+See also How to summon a ghost

 2. Purl-wise